Skip to content

 return service.text

-Services that require disposing of should be disposed of in on_stop callback:
+Services that require disposal can be disposed of in the on_stop callback:

 async def dispose_example(app: Application):